 About

 Currently, I am an Assistant Professor of Mathematics in the Natural Science Division of Seaver College at Pepperdine University, though broadly, I would describe myself as an educator and scholar.
 Teaching mathematics is my passion and I am continually striving to become a more effective teacher by applying new tools and skills to motivate students both inside and outside of the classroom.
 My research focus lies in network theory and network analysis where, specifically, I work on the development of computational and statistical techniques to model, analyze, and explore complex, relational data.
-To learn more about my professional experience, along with my teaching philosophy, research background, and diversity stance, please hover over the nodes on the adjacent network!
+To learn more about my professional experience, please hover over the nodes on the adjacent network!

 Contact